 |About Freddie Highmore

 |February 14, 1992 Camden Town, London, United Kingdom

 |Edward Highmore, Sue Latimer

 Freddie Highmore’s representation of the autistic Dr. Shaun Murphy is so authentic that it can sometimes confuse fans of The Good Doctor.
-On the show, he plays a resident surgeon at a reputable San Jose hospital.
-Here are all the details about the currently most-watched TV show in America.
+He plays a resident surgeon at a reputable San Jose hospital on the show.

-What is the Plot of The Good Doctor?
+What Is the Plot of The Good Doctor?

 Shore made it clear that he did not want to make Shaun look emotionless or mindless.
 People’s perception of autistism is often incorrect, and Shore was determined to change that mindset.

-On the show, the St. Bonaventure is run by Dr. Aaron Glassman, who was well-known to Shaun since his teens.
+On the show, St. Bonaventure is run by Dr. Aaron Glassman, who was well-known to Shaun since his teens.
 The hospital’s president secures Shaun a residency, but his attending surgeon, Neil Melendez, is not too pleased with having Shaun on his team.

 Is Freddie Highmore Really Autistic?

-Freddie Highmore revealed how he searched for a realistic approach to understanding Shaun.
-“I think it was important, in building out Sean as a character, to focus on his very real struggle in having autism and being thrown into this new environment and bringing out his hopeful side—what makes him laugh, tick, etc.”
+Freddie Highmore revealed how he searched for a realistic approach to understanding Shaun and said, “I think it was important, in building out Sean as a character, to focus on his genuine struggle in having autism and being thrown into this new environment and bringing out his hopeful side—what makes him laugh, tick, etc.”

-As the show builds, we can see a different perspective of how Shaun thinks or behaves in a particular situation and because of Highmore’s dedication and versatile acting skills, there is a lot more than can come out of the story.
+As the show builds, we can see a different perspective of how Shaun thinks or behaves in a particular situation.
+And because of Highmore’s dedication and versatile acting skills, a lot more can come out of the story.